Cappuccino

 With customization:

-If you want something similar but iced, many cafés recommend an iced latte with extra foam.
-You can also see our Iced Latte guide to understand how the balance changes when served cold.
+If you want something similar but iced, most cafés will recommend an iced latte with extra foam.
+See the iced latte guide for how the balance changes when served cold.

 Customize It